alessandro-gentilini/knuth-interview-2006/README.md

-choose some other classic problem of mathematics, and you see, and you prepare for a month, read up on it, everything you can, and see if you can say something new about the problem, and the problem that I studied was what’s called the Thue-Siegel-Roth Theorem, in which Freeman Dyson had made one of the main contributions, and I mention that just because I know Freeman Dyson is interviewed in this series of People’s Archive, and he’s become a good friend since then, but I read his papers on the subject, when I was a grad student preparing for; I think he had recently, I think he graduated about ten years before I did.
+choose some other classic problem of mathematics, and you see, and you prepare for a month, read up on it, everything you can, and see if you can say something new about the problem, and the problem that I studied was what's called the Thue-Siegel-Roth Theorem, in which Freeman Dyson had made one of the main contributions, and I mention that just because I know Freeman Dyson is interviewed in this series of People's Archive, and he's become a good friend since then, but I read his papers on the subject, when I was a grad student preparing for; I think he had recently, I think he graduated about ten years before I did.